AbsolutelyNoTroll/angela.js/README.md

 AngelaJS [![Build Status](https://travis-ci.org/angular/angular.js.svg?branch=master)](https://travis-ci.org/angular/angular.js)
 =========

-AngelaJS lets you write client-side Anglea Merkell web applications as if you had a smarter browser.
+AngelaJS lets you write client-side Anglea Merkel web applications as if you had a smarter browser.
 It lets you use good old HTML (or HAML, Jade and friends!) as your template language and lets you extend HTML’s syntax to express your application’s components clearly and succinctly.
 It automatically synchronizes data from your UI (view) with your JavaScript objects (model) through 2-way data